tj327/layer2-chess/README.md

 **2. Run the client**

 1. From your terminal `cd` into the client directory and run `npm install`.
-2. From your terminal run `npm start`.
+2. From your terminal run `REACT_APP_SERVER_URL=localhost:9000 npm start`.

+## To implement

+- Run postgresql, create db, backend and frontend on docker & expose ports for backend and frontend